-Thomas Sully, “Passage of the Delaware,” 1819 (oil on canvas), Museum of Fine Arts, Boston.
-Click on the photograph to reach the Museum website.
-The painting was a “Gift of the Owners of the old Boston Museum.”
+Thomas Sully, "Passage of the Delaware," 1819 (oil on canvas), Museum of Fine Arts, Boston.
+Follow the link to reach an article about the painting and Sully in the Wall Street Journal (March, 2011).

-One of my ancestors, Irishman John Honeyman, helped make the crossing of the Delaware possible (en.wikipedia.org/wiki/John_Honeyman).
-I joined the National Society, Daughters of the American Revolution in 2010, after having formally demonstrated my relationship.
-I am now working with a professional genealogist to prove seven more American Revolutionary War ancestors.
+One of my ancestors, Irishman John Honeyman, helped make the crossing of the Delaware possible.
+I joined the National Society, Daughters of the American Revolution in 2010, after having formally demonstrated my relationship to John.

 Daughters of the American Revolution and a 1925 Family Treasure

 My aunt was kind enough to send me my grandmother’s 1925 NSDAR Continental Congress program and Floor Page sash.
-Included were the following instructions, and postcard images of DAR headquarters in Washington, D.C., where the annual event continues to be held (see: dar.org/natsociety/congress.cfm).
+Included were the following instructions, and postcard images of DAR headquarters in Washington, D.C., where the annual event continues to be held.

 "Division - Right Floor Page